apache/doris/docs/en/administrator-guide/config/fe_config.md

 Default：true

-For forward compatibility, will be removed later. check token when download image file。
+For forward compatibility, will be removed later. check token when download image file.

 ### expr_depth_limit